New regional policing facility

 If the construction costs exceed the tendered bid, who is on the hook for that.
 Did pomerleau inc place a low bid knowing if they go over costs that the city will open the check book and give the extra funds with no penalties.
 Just out of curiosity, how many new city owned buildings came in at the tender bid or lower?

-Matt asked over 2 years ago
+Matt asked almost 3 years ago

 Good afternoon - thank you for your question.